*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 The ProForm Studio Pro 22 bike is a great option if you are looking for something affordable with extensive video content.
 We are impressed with the high-quality, low-impact training options on the Pro 22.
 You can enjoy cycling classes or opt for outdoor rides in any location all over the world.
 The bike itself features silent magnetic resistance so you should be able to ride it at any time of day or night without disturbing those around you.
-The Pro 22 is a good option for those who live in apartments and are concerned about both space and noise issues.
+The Pro 22 works for those who live in apartments and are concerned about both space and noise issues.
 The Pro 22 will fit in pretty much any room and has wheels so you can tilt and roll it out of the way when needed.
+The automated resistance in iFit will automatically change for you so you can just ride hands-free as you would outside.
 Cycling is an exceptional cardiovascular exercise that conditions your lungs and heart as well as strengthens and tones your leg muscles with limited impact.

 - The ProForm Studio Pro 22 consists of a steel frame with welded junction points, front mounted wheels, a plastic drive cover and steel handlebars coated with a spongy grip material.